laurap-dev/gradebook-docs/features/views-sorting.md

 Create a view that:
 - Shows only the current assignment being graded
 - Sorts students by submission order
-- Displays student IDs or emails for verification
+- Displays student ID's or emails for verification

 ### For Parent Conferences